-The applicant responsible for constructing the improvement may be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
-Credits and reimbursements would be subject to verification that the improvement is included in the BFDIF as well as available funding.
-Applies to Significant Impacts 4.2-40 and 4.2-41.
-MM 4.2-27 Prior to the issuance of certificates of occupancy for any development in Phase IV, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 4.2-42, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
+If it is determined that the development will trigger Significant Impact 6.5-17, then prior to the issuance of the first certificate of occupancy for the development, the Port applicant shall widen Street A between H Street and Street C to a four-lane Class I Collector, or similar improvements which reduce the identified impact to a less than significant level based on the methodologies, thresholds, and standards outlined in Section 4.2.3, and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
+As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
+The additional roadway capacity would facilitate the flow of project traffic.
+If the applicant is responsible for constructing the improvement, they may would be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
+This mitigation would reduce Significant Impact 6.5-17 to below a level of significance.
+Applies to Significant Impact 6.5-17.
+MM 6.5-6 Prior to issuance of a certificate of occupancy for any Phase III project, As part of the development application, the Project Applicant shall submit to the Port or City, as applicable depending on the jurisdiction that the development is located, a project specific transportation analysis, which shall be reviewed and approved by the applicable agency, at the Applicant's cost, to determine if the traffic associated with the proposed development would trigger Significant Impact 6.5-18, based on the methodologies, thresholds, and standards outlined in Section 4.2.3.
 The analysis shall compare Existing to Existing Plus Project conditions, where Existing conditions represents the year in which the project specific analysis is conducted.
-If it is determined that the development will trigger Significant Impact 4.2-42, then prior to the issuance of the certificates of occupancy for the development, the Port, Port tenant, or applicant, as appropriate, shall widen H Street between I-5 Ramps and Broadway to a 6-lane Gateway Street, or shall implement a similar measure(s) that would reduce Significant Impact 4.2-24 to less than significant, based on the methodologies, thresholds and standards outlined in Section 4.2.3.
+If it is determined that the development will trigger Significant Impact 6.5-18, then prior to the issuance of the first certificate of occupancy for the development, the Port applicant shall construct southbound left- and right-turn lanes at the intersection of E Street and Bay Boulevard, or similar improvements which reduce the identified impact to a less than significant level based on the methodologies, thresholds, and standards outlined in Section 4.2.3, and to the satisfaction of the Port.
+The Port shall consult with the City Engineer prior to its final decision.
 As a condition of project approval, the Applicant, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
-The additional roadway capacity would facilitate the flow of project traffic.
-This mitigation would reduce Significant Impact 4.2-42 to below a level of significance.
-The off-site traffic improvements described in this mitigation measure for direct traffic impacts would create secondary traffic impacts.
-Improvements associated with these secondary impacts would be required as a result of cumulative and growth-related traffic overall, of which the Proposed Project would be a component.
-The Western Chula Vista TDIF identifies these improvements in a cumulative context and attributes fair share contributions according to the impact.
-Therefore, the Proposed Project would be responsible for a fair share contribution and would not be solely responsible for implementation of necessary secondary impact improvements.
-The applicant responsible for constructing the improvement may be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
-Credits and reimbursements would be subject to verification that the improvement is included in the BFDIF as well as available funding.
-Applies to Significant Impact 4.2-42.
-Port, Port Tenant, or Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and Certificate of Occupancy City Engineer Port or City depending on the jurisdiction of the development
+The lane shall be constructed to the satisfaction of the City Engineer.
+If the applicant is responsible for constructing the improvement, they may would be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
+Port Applicant Prior to First issuance of the first Building Permit of the development that triggers the impact and the first Certificate of Occupancy for any Phase III Project City Engineer Port or City depending on jurisdiction of the development